-Understanding the importance of trust in the workplace
+Understanding the role of trust in successful work environments

 Studies show that organizations with a high level of trust have increased employee morale, more productive workers and lower staff turnover.

 “Business is conducted through relationships and trust is the foundation of those relationships.”

 For over 20 years, Dennis Reina, PhD, and Michelle Reina, PhD, co-founders of the Reina Trust Building Institute have specialized in measuring, creating and restoring workplace trust.
 They are also co-authors of Rebuilding Trust in the Workplace and Trust and Betrayal in the Workplace.
 According to Reina and Reina, “At the core of trust building is raising people’s consciousness of what trust means and the behaviors that build it.”

 Reina and Reina describe trust as ‘transactional’ because it is an integrative approach that provides a foundation for effective relationships and work results.
 The Transactional Trust Model®, published in Trust and Betrayal in the Workplace, inventories a set of trust building behaviors around three key descriptors.
 When an organization fosters relationship and trust-building behaviors, employees focus on the work they were hired to do and productivity increases.
 When trust is damaged, morale and productivity begin to decline and turnover increases.